 So far, so good

 You’ve identified the firm you want to join, spoke to the right people to get a better understanding of their culture and tailored your resume to fit their requirements while demonstrating what you can do.
-With a few tips from Glide Outplacement on body language and answering interview questions you’ve aced the interview.
+With a few tips on body language and answering interview questions you’ve aced the interview.
 And the references you briefed confirm they have been contacted – and they’ve given you awesome references.

 When it doesn’t quite feel like the right job

 Then it’s the moment that you’ve been waiting for.
 The organisation makes you an offer…but something doesn’t quite feel right.